 I would use the bus system where possible - perhaps take an overnight bus so you can get more out of the days, or fly.
 There were good prices on Onur Air and THY if you booked enough in advance.

 The train service is poor at best and does not cover a lot of Turkey.

 I like the suggestions above and agree that this would be a nice way to see Turkey.
 I would perhaps have a day less in Istanbul or go to the Princes' Islands, and/or a day more at Cappadocia.

 If you get the chance then head along the Med Coast to Antalya, Kas, or somewhere inbetween.
-Gorgeous sea around Kas and lots of history and architecture. almost 6 years ago
+Gorgeous sea around Kas and lots of history and architecture. about 6 years ago

 You can fly to Nevishir for Cappadocia.
 Local buses are good and cost ok.
 I've ALWAYS driven in Turkey and found it ok.
 The roads good but signage not always there.
 The coast road from Fethiye to Kas and onwards to Antalya is amazing but it's too far for your time limit; you won't see anything.
 Look at the map and decide how far you want to go.
 It's a HUGE country!
 No train network but the buses are good. almost 6 years ago